rodi01/RenameIt/README.md

 ==
 - **Add Name**: Type “+” and the text to add at the end of the current layer name (e.g., + button).

-- **Sequence**:  Type “%N” to name layer in sequence.
-You can also use “%n” for reverse order.
-The more Ns you add the more digits it will add (e.g. , Item %NN).
+- **Sequence**:  Type “%n” to name layer in sequence.
+You can also use “%-n” for reverse order.
+The more Ns you add the more digits it will add (e.g. , %nnn = 001 etc.).

 - **Move Original Text**: Type "%curr" to keep the original anywhere in the new name (e.g., prefix %curr suffix).